 A clinician is able to make a decision about diagnosis with the amount of swelling.
 A muscle or ligament can be torn minimally (less than 25% of ligament fibers are damaged), partially ( around 50% of fibers are damaged) or full-thickness tear( more than 75% of fibers are damaged).
 A wrist swelling is also a common symptom of a fracture.
-When and if needed, a clinician or a physician can ask for more diagnostic tests like X rays, MRI or nerve conduction test.
+When and if needed, a clinician or a physician can ask for more diagnostic tests like X rays, MRI, or nerve conduction tests.

 Relaxation of the area by providing proper positioning:

-Rest to the area is advised to manage swelling and pain.
+The rest to the area is advised to manage swelling and pain.
 However, a person may not be able to participate in sports for a few weeks.
 A physician may advise not to move his wrist or fingers too much.
 A person may have some restrictions like not to lift any heavy objects, or no push/pull.
 Braces are useful to position the wrist in pain freeway.

 Ruling out fractures as well as nerve damage:

 If swelling is severe and discoloration is present, a nurse in the ER will ask to get some imaging done.
 A physician or nurse practitioner can perform (or attempt to perform ROM) prior to consulting imaging.